mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   In Mattermost v6.0, this command has been replaced with the mmctl command `mmctl team search </manage/mmctl-command-line-tool.html#mmctl-team-search>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl team search </manage/mmctl-command-line-tool.html#mmctl-team-search>`__.

 Description
     Search for teams based on name.
 Before running this command, see the :ref:`note about {team-name} <team-value-note>`.